 The Pitchfork trading system gives you the flexibility to manage your trades in many different ways.

 Our mantra is, “Keep it Simple, Stupid.”
-In this regard, since the core principle of Andrews Pitchfork trendline is that price tends to gravitate towards the median line, it's the logical place to take some profits off the table.
+In this regard, since the core principle of the Andrews Pitchfork trendline is that price tends to gravitate towards the median line.
+It's the logical place to take some profits off the table.